 - During an aortic valve replacement, the diseased bicuspid valve is replaced with a mechanical or biological tissue valve through median sternotomy, thoracotomy or even percutaneous approaches.

 To help you better understand how bicuspid aortic valves are treated with heart valve repair surgery, here is a fantastic video from Dr. Lars Svensson, Director of the Aorta Program at The Cleveland Clinic.

 Dr. Lars Svensson is one of the leading heart valve surgeons who specializes in the care of bicuspid valves.
 So you know, many patients with a bicuspid aortic valve from our community, including Doug Sivyer, Dustin Lundelius and Greg Bailey have had excellent surgical results with Dr. Svensson and his team.

 My Story With A Bicuspid Aortic Valve?

 I was diagnosed with severely diseased bicuspid aortic valve in 2005.
 Eight weeks later, two of my heart valves were replaced by Dr. Vaughn Starnes at USC Medical Center.
 Interestingly, the real challenge of heart valve surgery was not the operation...
-It was the recovery.
-Learn more.
+For me, it was the recovery.